(‘Rhyd Ddu’ is pronounced rather like ‘Hreed Thee’.)

 On returning from the summit, remember to come down the steps past the main entrance of Hafod Eryri, and continue on from there, down the rocky section.

 Combining with other paths

 The Rhyd Ddu Path is often combined with the Snowdon Ranger Path, given that they are both on the west side of the mountain.
-At the bottom, the link between the two can be made by a path through the old quarry, or by using the Sherpa bus service.
+At the bottom, a link between the two can be made by a marked Right of Way through the old quarry, or on the road by using the Sherpa bus service.

 A round from Rhyd Ddu can also be made by returning via the South Ridge.
 See the page on combining and mixing paths on Snowdon for more.